Happy 75th Birthday, Ski Cooper!December 22, 2017

 Ski Cooper’s Birthday Year

 Today, Cooper continues to grow and develop organically, improving its base area facilities, adding new events, and keeping Cooper unique.
 For example, Ski Cooper continues to host its 10th Mountain Ski Down tribute every year.
-On March 2, 2018, this unique ceremony will honor the soldiers of the 10th Mountain Division.
-Ski at Cooper this year and enjoy its ongoing commitment to all-natural snow, affordable prices, and family-friendly atmosphere.
+This unique ceremony honors the soldiers of the 10th Mountain Division.

 Cheers to another great year!